itsthatguy/generator-devbox/README.md

 With just a few simple commands you can have a fully provisioned ubuntu virtualbox installed with Ruby, rbenv Rails, Nodejs, MySQL and Postgres.

-Something go terribly terrible wrong on the virtualbox that you can't figure out?
+Something go terribly terribly wrong on the virtualbox that you can't figure out?
 No problem, delete the box and start all over, your projects will remain fully intact.

 ## Getting Started